0xRafaelnicolau/0xRafaelnicolau/README.md

 ### Hi there 👋
 My name is Rafael, I'm a blockchain security engineer based in Lisbon, Portugal.
-I've co-founded @coveragelabs, a blockchain services-based company specializing in security.
+I've co-founded @coveragelabs, a blockchain service-based company specializing in security.